openrif/vivo-isf-ontology/README.md

 Volunteer committers and reviewers, please add your username to the list below.

-1. @marijane
+1. Marijane White
+2.

 Need an invite to this organization?
-Contact @marijane at whimar@ohsu.edu.
+Contact Marijane White at whimar@ohsu.edu.

 Also, we have a Gitter chat room at https://gitter.im/openrif/vivo-isf-ontology where you can come and chat if you like.